Diego Garaialde

 Postdoctoral Researcher

 Postdoctoral research fellow in Human-Computer Interaction at the School of Computer Science, University College Dublin.
-Research focused on using cognitive science theories to enhance our understanding of how people use technology, including areas such as nudges, persuasive design, and combating deceptive design practices.
+Research focused on using cognitive science theories to enhance our understanding of how people use technology, including areas such as nudges, combating misinformation and deceptive design practices, and designing technology that supports human decision-making ability and motivation.

 Research Experience